 “…do this and you will live.”

-The lawyer wouldn’t leave it there and probably with a smirk asked who his neighbor might be.
+The lawyer wouldn’t leave it there, and probably with a smirk, asked who his neighbor might be.
 Instead of answering directly, Jesus told a story, one of His best-known stories.

 The Good Samaritan

 Jesus invented the tale of a traveler who fell victim to robbers on a public highway.
-Bleeding on the side of the road, he was ignored by a priest and then a Levite.
+Bleeding on the side of the road, he was ignored by a priest and then by a Levite.
 The poor man was near to death when a Samaritan stopped to minister to him, dressing his wounds, providing new clothes, and even taking him to an inn for recovery.
 The Samaritan covered all the expenses and even left provision for the days to come.
 Then Jesus sprang the question: which one was the true neighbor?
 The answer was obvious.
 Before the lawyer could revise and extend his remarks, Jesus told him to live that kind of life.